-Reason for Bid/Offer Change Changes Allowed 2 hours+ 2-0 Hours Market Rule Reference Market-based changes Unrestricted changes to dispatch data except where reliability issue identified in predispatch schedule None Chapter 7 Section 3.3.3, 3.3.10 Forced outages or urgent outages, generation unit or dispatchable load or electricity storage unit limitations: > the greater of 2% or 10 MW Offers do not need to be revised as long as an outage request is entered into the outage management system to reflect actual capability as long as derating does not last more than two hours.
-26 Chapter 7 Section 3.3.8 Bids need to be revised to: reflect what the dispatchable load reasonably expects to withdraw, indicate if their status changes to or from being dispatchable27, and identify when operating reserve capability is restored following the outage.
+Reason for Bid/Offer Change Changes Allowed Reason for Blu/Offer Change 2 hours+ 2 hours+ 2-0 Hours Market-based changes Unrestricted changes None Chapter 7 to dispatch data Section 3.3.3, 3.3.10 Forced outages or urgent outages, generation unit or except where Offers do not need to be revised as long as an Chapter 7 dispatchable load or electricity storage unit reliability issue outage request is entered into the outage Section 3.3.8 limitations: > the greater of 2% or 10 MW identified in pre- dispatch schedule management system to reflect actual capability as disputeri seriedare long as derating does not last more than two hours.
+26 Bids need to be revised to: reflect what the dispatchable load reasonably expects to withdraw, indicate if their status changes to or from being dispatchable 27 , and identify when operating reserve capability is restored following the outage.
 HDR resources Reflect what the HDR resource reasonably expects to withdraw.